 Paul Evan Peters Fellowship Recipient

-Bryce Benton is the 2006 recipient of the Paul Evan Peters Fellowship for graduate study in the information sciences or librarianship.
-Mr. Benton is currently in the masters program at the University of North Texas School of Library & Information Sciences.
-The fellowship, which was established to honor the memory of CNI founding Executive Director, Paul Evan Peters, recognizes outstanding scholarship and intellectual rigor, and also civic responsibility, democratic values, and imagination.
+Jessica A. Koepfler is the 2010 recipient of the Paul Evan Peters Fellowship for graduate study in the information sciences or librarianship.
+Koepfler is currently a doctoral student in the College of Information Studies at the University of Maryland, College Park.
+The fellowship, which was established to honor the memory of CNI founding Executive Director, Paul Evan Peters, recognizes outstanding scholarship and intellectual rigor, as well as civic responsibility, democratic values, and imagination.

 About the Fellowship